Nigeria Airways Flight 2120: Accident

 As there were no survivors, conditions in the cabin are not precisely known, but they have been deduced.
 Smith's report makes it clear that the passengers were exposed to heavy smoke, and burn injuries along with internally melted overwing emergency exits make it clear that flames entered the cabin.
 When the aircraft was about 18 km from the airport and at an altitude of 670 m, a point where the landing gear could conceivably have been lowered, it began to experience an inflight breakup and the bodies of a number of people on board fell from it, indicating that the fire by that time had consumed, at least partially, the cabin floor.
 Unlocked doors found in the wreckage suggest that passengers attempted to open the doors in flight, something which would have been impossible due to the speed of the aircraft.
 As the plane came in to land, Allan communicated to the tower, "Require emergency vehicles immediately, we have a fire.
 We will be ground evacuating."
-In his last communication with the tower, he reported that the plane had ended up lining up with the center runway rather than the left, prompting the controller to authorize the use of any runway.
-Just 2.875 km short of the runway, the melting aircraft finally became uncontrollable and crashed, killing all 261 on board—including 247 passengers—who had not already suffocated or fallen out of the aircraft.
+In his last communication with the tower, he reported that the plane was lining up with the center runway rather than the left, prompting the controller to authorize the use of any runway.
+Just 2875 m short of the runway, the melting aircraft finally became uncontrollable and crashed, killing all on board who had not already suffocated or fallen out of the aircraft.
 Nine of the 14 crew were identified, but "no attempt was made to identify the passengers".

 As of February 2025, the accident remains the deadliest crash involving a Douglas DC-8, as well as the second-deadliest accident taking place on Saudi Arabian soil, after Saudia Flight 163.